integration code

 What is a dedicated mobile site?

-In our research at Atilus on the top techniques by not only web developers, but also web marketers from around the world we’ve found that a dedicated mobile site, although ideal in some large-scale applications just isn’t feasible (or necessary) for many businesses.
-Here’s a breakdown of some of the pros and cons and and different applications where you should/shouldn’t use a dedicated mobile site:
+In our research at Atilus on the top techniques by not only web developers, but also web marketers from around the world, we’ve found that a dedicated mobile site, although ideal in some large-scale applications, just isn’t feasible (or necessary) for many businesses.
+Here’s a breakdown of some of the pros and cons and different applications where you should/shouldn’t use a dedicated mobile site:

 Dedicated Mobile-Site Pros Dedicated Mobile-Site Cons

 Marketing – It’s become clear that Google and other search engines are rewarding sites that custom-tailor experiences for each audience and provide the best experiences.
 You may see a boost in search traffic by implementing a mobile-optimized experience.
-Marketing Complexities – Because of duplicate site issues, a separate site, when setup improperly could actually heard your businesses search marketing.
+Marketing Complexities – Because of duplicate site issues, a separate site, when set up improperly, could actually harm your business’s search marketing.

-Exacting – Can offer more control for designers and developers that don’t want to deal with various screen sizes.
+Exacting – Can offer more control for designers and developers who don’t want to deal with various screen sizes.

 What is a Responsive Mobile Site?